 - Advanced Modeling

-- o Advanced Structural Equation Modeling

-- Pattern-Centered Analysis
+- o Pattern-Centered Analysis

-- Bayesian Methods
+- o Bayesian Methods

 - Advanced Bayesian Methods

-- Advanced Regression and Graphics

 - Mediation Analysis

-- Missing Data Analysis

-- o Multilevel Models for Psychological Research

-- Experimental and Quasi-experimental Designs for Research
+- o Experimental and Quasi-experimental Designs for Research

 - Measurement

 - o Item Response Theory

-- Test/scale Construction

 - Statistical Methods for Small Group and Longitudinal Designs

-- o Analysis for Small Group Designs
+- o Analysis of Dyadic Interaction

-- o Structural Equation Modeling with Longitudinal Data
+- Structural Equation Modeling with Longitudinal Data

 - o Latent Growth and Mixture Models with Longitudinal Data

 - Statistical Methods for Large and Complex Samples

 - Social Network Analysis

-- o Large/Secondary Dataset Analysis
+- Large/Secondary Dataset Analysis

-- Sampling Theory

 Appropriate substitutions will be considered by the MASA faculty if required courses are not offered within a reasonable timeframe (e.g., due to faculty sabbaticals or other leaves of absence).
-For students admitted for Fall 2011 or later, the three core courses for the MASA Specialization must be completed, unless an appropriate substitution has been approved.
-For students admitted prior to Fall 2011, submit a list of the quantitative methods courses you have completed or plan to complete and the quantitative faculty will review each case to determine if the requirements for the specialization have been met.
-For students admitted prior to Fall 2014, either Psychometrics or Structural Equation Modeling may fulfill the core requirement currently listed as Structural Equation Modeling.
-Completion of the MASA specialization requires that at least 9 hours of the requirements be taken within the Sanford School.
+For students admitted for Fall 2018 or later, the three required courses for the MASA Specialization must be completed, unless an appropriate substitution has been approved.
+For students admitted prior to Fall 2018, Advanced Regression Techniques can be substituted for the requirement currently listed as "3."
+For students admitted prior to Fall 2014, either Psychometrics or Structural Equation Modeling may fulfill the core requirement currently listed as "2."
+Completion of the MASA specialization requires that at least 12 hours of the requirements be taken within The Sanford School (this does not include the introduction sequence).
 All courses counting toward the MASA specialization must be completed with a minimum grade of B-.